Defining Stores

 }

-Setup stores let you compose reactive state with Svelte 5 runes directly.
-Use the setup-options object form when you also want typed plugin configuration on the same store.
+Setup stores allow you to compose reactive state using Svelte 5 runes directly.
+This is useful when you want to utilize custom logic or share typed plugin configurations within the store definition.

 import { defineStore } from '@selfagency/stately';